Audio and video resources

-The Director of Olga Tennison Autism Research (OTARC), Professor Cheryl Dissanayake is interviewed by Dr David Trembath (Research Fellow at OTARC) about her career as a researcher in Autism Spectrum Disorders and the past, present and future of autism research.
+Dr David Trembath talks to Cheryl about their career as an autism researcher and the past, present and future of autism research.

-Professor Cheryl Dissanayake explains some of the issues relevant to differences and similarities in behavioural and cognitive development in children with autism compared with typically developing children.
-This is one of the core research theme of the Olga Tennison Autism Research Centre.
+Professor Cheryl Dissanayake talks about issues relevant to differences and similarities in behavioural and cognitive development of autistic children compared to non autistic children.

-Dr David Trembath explains the N1 research project which is designed to teach clinicians how to evaluate client outcomes using Single Case Experimental Designs (also known as N1 designs).
+Dr David Trembath talks about the N1 research project.
+The project was designed to teach clinicians how to evaluate client outcomes using Single Case Experimental Designs (also known as N1 designs).

 Stakeholder driven research